-The fact that ExpShrink implies TCE was proved in the interval case in [NP, Section 1].
-We used there the "Rule II" estimate mentioned above.
-Here the proof is similar.
+Proof of Theorem C. The fact that ExpShrink implies TCE was proved in the interval case in [NP, Section 1].
+We used there the estimate (3.1).

-The opposite implication for maps having only hyperbolic repelling periodic points does not have a direct proof in [NP] but one can adapt word by word the proof provided in [P-Holder, Section 4] for the complex case, namely the "telescope method".
+The opposite implication does not have a direct proof in [NP] but one can adapt word by word the proof provided in [P-Holder, Section 4] for the complex case, namely the "telescope method".
 One applies Lemma 2.10.

-The proof of ExpShrink $\Rightarrow$ Lyapunov hyperbolicity, is the same as in the complex case, see [PR-LS1, Proposition 4.1].
-Also the proof of Lyapunov hyperbolicity $\Leftrightarrow$ Negative Pressure is the same.
-Lyapunov hyperbolicity immediately implies UHP.
+The proof of ExpShrink $\Rightarrow$ Lyapunov is the same as in the complex case, see [PR-LS1, Proposition 4.1].
+Also the proof of Lyapunov $\Leftrightarrow$ Negative Pressure is the same.
+Lyapunov immediately implies UHP.
 The only difficulty is to prove that UHP (or UHPR) implies ExpShrink.
 In [NP] the paper [NS] was referred to, but it concerned only the unimodal case.
-Below is a proof for the generalized multimodal case, following the same strategy as for the case of multimodal maps in [R-L], but with a part of the proof being different.
-We use Corollary 3.1, not needed in [R-L].
+Below is a proof for the generalized multimodal case, following the same strategy for the case of multimodal maps in [R-L], but with a part of the proof being different.